All Episodes

 Because then they would have to give up their agenda.

-You know, they understand your angry, but let me jump that that is a an actually a profound point.
+You know, they understand you're angry, but let me jump.

-If you look at the delegate count, we went through this a little bit today, but but crews is for all the talk of Trump having swept the field, and he has, Trump only leads crews by a hundred or so delegates, it's 336 to 220, something like that.
+If you look at the delegate count, we went through this a little bit today, but Cruz is, for all the talk of Trump having swept the field, and he has, Trump only leads Cruz by 100 or so delegates.

-It is it is it is not an overwhelming lead.
+It is not an overwhelming lead.

-If you look at the vote in the Republican primaries that Trump is getting, and it's large, 30-35%, it still means that there are more Republicans voting for other candidates who are not Trump.
+If you look at the vote in the Republican primaries that Trump is getting, and it's large, 30, 35%, it still means that there are more Republicans voting for other candidates who are not Trump.

 And if you add them together, it's a greater number than Trump supporters are.

-Now don't think the establishment doesn't see that too.
+Now, don't think the establishment doesn't see that, too.

-I think at the end of the day, I think they will, because there is a strain of commonality.
+But I think at the end of the day, I think they will, because there is a strain of commonality.

-All the anti-Trump support has a lot of holes in it.
+So the establishment and their hope to coalesce all the anti-Trump support has a lot of holes in it.

 And if they would try to coalesce behind Cruz instead of Rubio, they would have a much better chance of stopping Trump, but they won't do it.